Online Application Form (full-pay applications only)

 If you are applying for a scholarship, the lottery deadline does not apply to you – it is for full-paying students only.
 Materials for scholarship application are due no later than 5pm on Monday, February 17.

 To give a greater number of people a chance to enroll in the most popular classes, applications received by 5:00 pm on February 11 will be placed in a lottery and treated equally.
 (For example, if a class has 12 spaces and we receive 15 applications by February 11, we will take all 15 names and randomly select 12 of them.)
 After February 11, applications will be processed on a first-come/first-served basis.

 Processing Fee and Deposits

 Your application will be processed provided we have received your registration form, processing fee, and appropriate deposits.
-If a workshop is full, you will be placed on a waiting list, and your deposit will be returned.
+If a class is full, you will be placed on a waiting list, and your deposit will be returned.
 The balance of your fees (including room and board) is due on April 15.
-If payment is not received by this date, you may lose your space in the workshop and be charged a cancellation fee.
+If payment is not received by this date, you may lose your space in the class and be charged a cancellation fee.
 If you register after April 15, full payment is due with your application.

 We do not accept registration by phone.
 Please mail or fax your registration form (registration fax: 828-765-8174) or use our online application form (see links at top of page).